reakain/GBStudio-Plugins/README.md

 <img alt="Example of an in game calendar, on the fourth day of the month" src="./images/calendar_example.PNG" width="50%">

+### Actor Dialogue Cycler
+Do you want your actor to iterate through a set of dialogue options every time you interact with em?
+That's what this is.
+I have a checkbox to randomize order but that currently does nothing.
+Can have up to 99 dialogue options.
+Should work with avatars and multiple text boxes.

 ## Resources
 All the other plugin repos and guides for GB Studio that I know of.